mattxcnm/goalzero_ble/README.md

 ## Configuration

 The integration supports automatic discovery of Goal Zero devices via Bluetooth.
+The integration will automatically detect the device type (Yeti 500, Alta 80, etc.) and configure the appropriate sensors.

 Simply go to Settings > Devices & Services > Add Integration and search for "Goal Zero BLE".

-## Supported Devices
+## Device-Specific Features

+### Yeti 500
+- Battery percentage
+- Power input/output
+- Voltage and current monitoring

+### Alta 80
+- Battery percentage
-- Goal Zero Yeti series power stations
+- Solar power generation
-- Other Goal Zero devices with BLE capability
+- Light output and brightness control

 ## Contributing

 Pull requests are welcome!
-Please feel free to contribute to this project.
+Please feel free to contribute to this project, especially for adding support for additional Goal Zero devices.